Bachelor of Science in Computer Science and Engineering

 (1) A candidate must pass SSC/ equivalent and HSC/ equivalent examination from Science discipline/ group as per national curriculum.

-(2) Candidates from Science Group must obtain GPA 5.00 in both SSC/ equivalent and HSC/ equivalent examination.
+(2) Candidates from Science Group must obtain total GPA 9.50 combining SSC/ equivalent and HSC/ equivalent examination and must have minimum A- (minus) grade in Physics, Chemistry, Biology/Mathematics and English at the HSC level.

 (3) Candidates from General Certificate of Education (GCE) ‘O’ and ‘A’ level background must pass in minimum 05 (five) and 02 (two) subjects respectively having minimum 26.5 points in total after conversion based on the following scale: